cwarden45/DTC_Scripts/Nebula/README.md

 The indels are harder to compare (becuase of the freebayes indel format).
 So, in the interests of fairness, I am omiting them here (as I did for comparing the provided [Genos Exome versus Veritas WGS](http://cdwscience.blogspot.com/2019/05/precisionfda-and-custom-scripts-for.html) variants).
 However, instead of comparing the provided Veritas WGS .vcf file, I can try comparing the BWA-MEM re-aligned GATK Veritas WGS .vcf (which also had higher concordance between my Exome and WGS datasets:

 ```
-[fill in]
+3133635 / 3419611 (91.6%) full SNP recovery
+3248277 / 3419611 (95.0%) partial SNP recovery
+164140 / 217959 (75.3%) full insertion recovery
+180736 / 217959 (82.9%) partial insertion recovery
+190452 / 266479 (71.5%) full deletion recovery
+213131 / 266479 (80.0%) partial deletion recovery

 ```

-**So, I  disagree with the use of low-coverage sequencing for traits, and I would consider removing this section (or only made available to those with higher-coverage sequencing).**  It is very important to emphasize that the gVCF variants **do not have 99% accuracy** (even for average accuracy, or even for SNPs).
+The GATK recovery is a little better.  ***However, it is very important to emphasize that the gVCF variants do not have 99% accuracy*** (even for average accuracy, or even for SNPs).
 I think whatever benchmark was used for that calculation was probably over-fit on some training data.

+**So, I  disagree with the use of low-coverage sequencing for traits, and I would consider removing this section (or only made available to those with higher-coverage sequencing).**

 When I was trying to upload my raw data to my Personal Genome Project page, I noticed that they had an option called "**genetic data - [Gencove](https://gencove.com/) low pass (e.g. Nebula Genomics)**".  *This makes me think discouraging low-coverage sequencing is something that needs to be done more broadly (at least for health traits).*